HOGENT-Web/csharp/chapters/03/slides/presentation.md

 * **Container for one or more projects**
 * Also contains build information, VS window settings...
 * Extension `.sln`
+* **Only** used when you're using Visual Studio.
+  * So it doesn't matter for Visual Studio Code, Rider, other IDE's.

 <br />
 <img src="./images/vs-solution-2.jpg" width="60%" class="center" />